marcysutton/axe-angular1-demo/README.md

 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects with accessibility testing built-in.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification, including the [axe-core](https://github.com/dequelabs/axe-core) accessibility testing library.
+The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification, including the [axe-core](https://github.com/dequelabs/axe-core) accessibility testing library and [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs) helper.

 ## Getting Started